According to Statista, the tourism industry grows steadily each year.

 The next most basic thing to analyze is whether you can offer something in that town that’s missing from other hotels in the area, especially the franchised ones like Holiday Inn and so on.

-In this step of your research, you’ll need to determine the type of hotel you would like to start, and you should have an idea of what you envisage from the visualization exercise you already did in an earlier section of this article.
+In this step of your research, you’ll need to determine the type of hotel business you would like to start, and you should have an idea of what you envisage from the visualization exercise you already did in an earlier section of this article.

 Tips to get started